rust-embedded/embedonomicon/src/exceptions.md

 ## Overriding a handler

-To override an exception handler the user has to provide a function whose symbol name exactly matches the name we used in `EXCEPTIONS`.
+To override an exception handler, the user has to provide a function whose symbol name exactly matches the name we used in `EXCEPTIONS`.

 ``` rust